ohmycloud/website/rst/manual.rst

 auxiliary set ``s`` to detect this case.

+类型等式模数类型区分
 Type equality modulo type distinction
 -------------------------------------

 The following algorithm (in pseudo-code) determines whether two types are equal with no respect to ``distinct`` types.
 For brevity the cycle check with an auxiliary set ``s`` is omitted:

 .. code-block:: nim
   proc typeEqualsOrDistinct(a, b: PType): bool =